junxit/us-congress-bills-115/bill.md

 - **(d)** *Consideration of documented petitions* The Assistant Secretary shall—
   - **(1)** review documented petitions in the order that they are determined ready for review;
   - **(2)** establish and maintain a numbered register of documented petitions which have been determined ready for active consideration;
-  - **(3)** maintain a numbered register of letters of intent or incomplete petitions based on the original date received by the Department of the Interior; and
+  - **(3)** maintain a numbered register of letters of intent or incomplete petitions based on the original date the item was received by the Department of the Interior; and
   - **(4)** use the register of letters of intent or incomplete petitions to determine the order of review by the Assistant Secretary if two or more documented petitions are determined ready for review on the same date.
 - **(e)** *Report* Not later than 1 year after notifying the petitioner that review of the documented petition has begun, the Assistant Secretary shall—
   - **(1)** submit a report including a summary of the evidence, findings, petition, and supporting documentation, to the Committee on Natural Resources of the House of Representatives and the Committee on Indian Affairs of the Senate;